lacaulac/LeicaQPictureGrabber/README.md

 ### Videos

-Images and videos aren't differentiated yet.
+The script doesn't really understand the difference between JPEGs and video files (ie: this is more of a proof of concept than anything) and thus stores them all as .jpg files.
 The only way to differentiate them at the moment is seeing the .JPG file's preview to be incorrect and realising its size doesn't really match with its supposed format.

 ### Wi-Fi speed